NVIDIA/NeMo-Framework-Launcher/README.md

 #### 8.8.2.
 Inference Performance Results

-Because NSFW model is build on top of pretrained CLIP with small linear probing layer, inference performance is expected to match CLIP inference performance.
+Because NSFW model is built on top of pretrained CLIP with small linear probing layer, inference performance is expected to match CLIP inference performance.
 See [CLIP Inference Performance Results](#823-inference-performance-results) for details.

 ### 8.9.
 NeVA Results